OsirisS13/mitzbot/README.md

 # mitzbot
-Python 2.7 Script to collect Social Media Stats (Follwers/Likes) from Facebook, Instagram and Twitter for a specified page
+Python 2.7 Script to collect Social Media Stats (Follwers/Likes) from Facebook, Instagram and Twitter for a specified page and store in a Google Sheet document

 Requires the following non-stock libraries: